harshapenikalapati7936l/angularInterview/README.md

 @Injectable({
 provideIn: 'root'
 })
 when we provideIn root then you can directly use in any component.
-If you want to use for module or componnet specific then declare in providers array
+If you want to use for module or componnet specific then declare in providers array.
+If a service is provided both in 'root' and in a component's providers, Angular uses the component-scoped instance within that component and its subtree, effectively overriding the global singleton.